 However, the weight loss caused by waist trainers is primarily water weight loss due to sweating.
 Neotex and similar materials will raise your body temperature, which causes sweating – this doesn’t mean you’ll be successful using the hot belt to lose weight.

 Because customers are told to use this product when exercising, the combination of exercise and wearing the Hot Belt will help lose water weight quickly.
 This may translate to a few pounds lost on the scale, and it may be helpful for those who feel bloated – so, there’s that…but it’s just not that easy.

 Water weight loss, something often associated with a liquid diet, is much different from actual fat loss.
-While increasing your body temperature could help you burn a small amount of calories, it is not nearly as effective as dieting or exercise for fat loss.
+While increasing your body temperature could help you burn a small number of calories, it is not nearly as effective as dieting or exercise for fat loss.